-Required (Michigan Safe Schools Roadmap, pg 22-23) Provide adequate supplies to support healthy hygiene behaviors (including soap, hand sanitizer with at least 60% alcohol for safe use by staff and students, paper towels, tissues, and signs reinforcing proper handwashing techniques).
+Required (Michigan Safe Schools Roadmap, pg 22-23)

+Provide adequate supplies to support healthy hygiene behaviors (including soap, hand sanitizer with at least 60% alcohol for safe use by staff and students, paper towels, tissues, and signs reinforcing proper handwashing techniques).

 Teach and reinforce handwashing with soap and water for at least 20 seconds and/or the safe use of hand sanitizer that contains at least 60% alcohol.
-Strongly Recommended (Michigan Safe Schools Roadmap, pg 22-23) School's explanation if not able to meet:

-Educate staff and students on how to cough and sneeze into their elbows, or to cover with a tissue.
+Strongly Recommended (Michigan Safe Schools Roadmap, pg 22-23) School's explanation if not able to meet: Educate staff and students on how to cough and sneeze into their elbows, or to cover with a tissue.
 Used tissues should be thrown in the trash and hands washed immediately using proper hand hygiene techniques Systematically and frequently check and refill soap and hand sanitizers.

 Students and teachers must have scheduled handwashing with soap and water every 2-3 hours.
 Limit sharing of personal items and supplies such as writing utensils.
+Whenever possible, class discretion.
 Keep students' personal items separate and in individually labeled cubbies, containers, or lockers.
+K-4 has no locker space and utilizes coat hooks in the closet area.
 Limit use of classroom materials to small groups and disinfect between use, or provide adequate supplies to assign for individual student use.
+Parish Education program which utilizes our building, utilizes a Montessori program with hands-on learning.
+Groups are small in number, and disinfection will be conducted frequently.
 Procure portable handwashing and/or hand sanitizing stations to set up throughout school buildings.
+School does not have the financial resources for purchase of portable hand washing stations.
+Teachers have adequate supplies for hand washing and sanitizing of classroom equipment.